 \begin{corollary} Three edge-disjoint plane Hamiltonian paths can be packed into every complete geometric graph with at least ten vertices. \end{corollary}

+As an additional result, we prove that for any $n \geq 6$, there exists a point set of size $n$ for which the maximum number of edge-disjoint plane spanning paths is at most $\lceil \frac{n}{3} \rceil$.

-\paragraph{Paper organization.} The rest of the paper is organized as follows.
-In \cref{sec:prelim}, we introduce technical notions and briefly recall the concept of zig-zag paths of~\cite{DBLP:journals/dam/AbellanasGHNR99}, and then in \cref{sec:Overview}, we present an overview of the proof of our main theorem. \cref{sec:Twopath} is devoted to a strengthening of the result of~\cite{ahkklpsw-ppstpcgg-17} on the existence of two paths even when the starting points are prescribed, which we believe is also interesting on its own. \cref{sec:Main} then presents the proof of our main theorem in detail.
-For space reasons, some proofs are moved to the appendix (marked by a clickable ($\star$)) , but we include their figures in the main part for illustration.
+\paragraph{Paper organization} The rest of the paper is organized as follows.
+In \cref{sec:prelim}, we introduce technical notions and briefly recall the concept of zig-zag paths of Abellanas et al.~\cite{DBLP:journals/dam/AbellanasGHNR99}, and then in \cref{sec:Overview}, we present an overview of the proof of our main theorem. \cref{sec:Twopath} is devoted to a strengthening of the result of Aichholzer et al.~\cite{ahkklpsw-ppstpcgg-17} on the existence of two paths even when the starting points are prescribed, which we believe is also interesting on its own. \cref{sec:Main} then presents the proof of our main theorem in detail. \Cref{se:Upper} contains the proof of the upper bound, while a final discussion with open problems can be found in \cref{se:conclusion}.